Airborne lifetime of respiratory droplets: Model

-where $\phi$ is the air relative humidity, $\mathcal{H}_{v}=HM_{w}/\left(\mathfrak{R}\,T_{a}\right)$ is the vapour latent heat parameter, and $T_{b}$ is the water scaled boiling temperature.
+where $\phi$ is the air relative humidity, which is assumed to be constant, $\mathcal{H}_{v}=HM_{w}/\left(\mathfrak{R}\,T_{a}\right)$ is the vapor latent heat parameter, and $T_{b}$ is the water scaled boiling temperature.
 The term $\eta/S^{1/2}$ is the addition of capillary evaporation \cite{Kelvin1871}, stemming from the droplet curvature, where $\eta=2\gamma_{c}\vartheta_{\rho}\vartheta_{M}/\left(PR_{0}\right)$ is the scaled surface tension with $\gamma_{c}$ the water-air surface tension.
 The term $\beta S^{-3/2}$, with $\beta$ a constant, is the correction to the droplet boiling temperature due the increasing concentration of non-volatile substances in its composition \cite{Atkins1990}.
-Here we assume that saliva may be modelled as a dilute solution throughout its vaporisation, such that the deterioration of mass from the droplet is expressed only through a change in volume -- which is proportional to $S^{3/2}$ -- while the droplet density remains that of water, independent of the (small) concentration of non volatiles.
-The dimensionless constant $\beta$ depends on the saliva reference composition; its value is determined below using experimental measurements of saliva droplet vaporisation.
+Here we assume that saliva may be modelled as a dilute solution throughout its vaporization, such that the loss of mass from the droplet is expressed only through a change in volume -- which is proportional to $S^{3/2}$ -- while the droplet density remains that of water, independent of the (small) concentration of non volatiles.
+The dimensionless constant $\beta$ depends on the saliva reference composition; its value is determined below using experimental measurements of saliva droplet vaporization.

 To make the system (\ref{eq:dx ND})--(\ref{eq:dtheta ND}) complete, an explicit form must be assigned to $\mathcal{F}\left(Re,\lambda\right)$.
-In order to recover the well-known $D^2$ law of vaporisation, i.e. that $S$ decreases linearly with $t$ \cite{Spalding1950}, $\mathcal{F}$ must be constant.
+In order to recover the well-known $D^2$ law of vaporization \cite{Spalding1950}, i.e. that $S$ decreases linearly with $t$, $\mathcal{F}$ must be constant.
 This decouples (\ref{eq:dS ND})--(\ref{eq:dtheta ND}) from the droplet dynamics (\ref{eq:dx ND})--(\ref{eq:dv ND}) and forms a closed system.
 To determine the value of $\mathcal{F}$, one could invoke Ranz and Marshall's theoretical result \cite{Ranz1952} giving $\mathcal{F}=2$ for convection over a single sphere in the limit $Re\rightarrow0$.
-Instead, we fit values to $\mathcal{F}$ and $\beta$ according to experimental measurements of saliva droplet vaporisation.
+Instead, we fit values to $\mathcal{F}$ and $\beta$ according to experimental measurements of saliva droplet vaporization.